microsoft/tilecode/manual.md

 # Introduction

 TileCode is a game creation app that allows you to design and play games directly on MakeCode Arcade devices.
 TileCode games are similar to board games with pieces that can move from one tile of the board to a nearby tile.
 You can run TileCode:

 * in a [web browser](https://microsoft.github.io/tilecode/), or
 * on any [MakeCode Arcade device](https://arcade.makecode.com/hardware).

-Copy this [UF2 file](https://github.com/microsoft/tilecode/releases/download/v4.2.2/arcade-all.uf2) to your device to get started (works for all MakeCode Arcade devices) after you connected your device to the computer via an USB cable.
+Copy this [UF2 file](https://github.com/microsoft/tilecode/releases/download/v4.2.2/arcade-all.uf2) to your device to get started.
+This works for all MakeCode Arcade devices.
+Connect your device to the computer via a USB cable first, then copy the file.

 # Overview

 * [Tour of TileCode](#tour)
 * [Programming in TileCode](#programming)